jairus-m/Strava_API/README.md

 4. Create a reproducible script with defined functions, API call, and data processing.

-5. Create a pipline to Tableau for analysis, visualization, and exploration from outside users.
+5. Create a pipline to Tableau for dynamic analysis, visualization, and exploration which will be accesible by the public.

     The dashboard can be found here: